AjayVenkatesh2026/Django-Pagination/README.md

 ## About Project:

 This is mini project done after completing a [Python Developer Bootcamp course](https://www.udemy.com/course/python-developer-bootcamp-beginner-to-expert/) while I was interning at [**Riktam Technologies**](https://www.riktamtech.com/).
-This project is basically a really watered-down version of **Medium**.
+This project applies the concept of server-side pagination with Django framework.

 ## Features